-Income from subsidiary comprises dividends and gains and losses from divestment of subsidiaries.
+Income from subsidiaries and joint ventures comprises dividends, impairment losses, reversal of prior years' impairment losses and gains and losses from divestment of subsidiaries and joint ventures.
 Dividends are recognised in the income statement in the financial year in which the dividend is declared.
 If dividends declared exceed the total comprehensive income for the year, an impairment test is performed.